sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/lisbon-day2/index.md

 As I continued walking through Alfama, the streets were a bustle of activity as people set up make-shift stands for selling beer, shots, and bar foods.

-{{< figure
-      src="./images/street-decorations.jpg"
-      link="./images/street-decorations.jpg"
-      target="_blank"
+{{<figure
+  src="images/street-decorations.jpg"
   title="The streets in Alfama being decorated for the festival tonight" caption="In a few hours, the streets would be full of people partying."
 >}}

 ---